| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 We quickly discovered, though, that the most reliable sources for information about these Civil

-Defense radiation detecting survey meters was from the radiological technicians who are
+Defense radiation detecting survey meters, geiger counters and dosimeters was from the radiological technicians who are

 employed by FEMA, or under contract with FEMA, or work in state calibration labs, to maintain, repair and calibrate these